 The Enigma was an enciphering machine used by the German forces in the Second World War to send secret messages which any third party interceptors could not understand.
-Some Polish mathematicians were successful in reading the code, but much to their dismay, the Germans would change the encrypting key every day to keep the messages secure, making the task even more daunting.
+Some Polish mathematicians successfully read the code, but much to their dismay, the Germans would change the encrypting key every day to keep the messages secure, making the task even more daunting.

 To assist this problem, Turing invented Bombe, which helped reduce the workload on the code breakers.
-This, in turn, helped them to understand the German Air force signals, and intelligence gathered from the interceptions helped the Allies.
+In turn, it allowed them to understand the German Air force signals, and intelligence gathered from the interceptions helped the Allies.

 Turing also headed the ‘Hut 8’ team at Bletchley Park and helped decrypt more complex German cyphers, being used by the German Navy to impose heavy losses to the Allied ships using German U-boats.
 With Turing’s genius by their side, the members of Hut 8 were again successful and created a method Turing called ‘Banburismus’ to intercept and read the German messages.

-This was a major feat for Alan Turing and his team as it helped the Allies during the famous Battle of the Atlantic.
+Banburismus was a significant feat for Alan Turing and his team as it helped the Allies during the famous Battle of the Atlantic.
 Turing travelled to the United States in December 1942 to advise the US military intelligence on the usage of Bombe machines that he created at Bletchley Park.